 “The AMRC contains an impressive array of specialised facilities, each dedicated to providing advanced manufacturing companies in the region and beyond access to industrial expertise, cutting-edge machines and equipment, and, ultimately, solutions to complex technological challenges.”
 Bruce Katz – Vice President of the Brookings Institution

-- The Advanced Wellbeing Research Centre (AWRC), in collaboration with Sheffield Hallam University, Toshiba, parkrun, Sheffield Children’s Hospital and others, is poised to make Sheffield City Region a centre of international excellence for health and wellbeing research.
-Our city region also has one of the UK’s largest concentrations of orthopaedic and medical device companies, making us a leader in medical diagnostics.
+In collaboration with Sheffield Hallam University, Toshiba, parkrun, Sheffield Children’s Hospital and others, AWRC is poised to make Sheffield City Region a centre of international excellence for health and wellbeing research.
+Our City Region also has one of the UK’s largest concentrations of orthopaedic and medical device companies, making us a leader in medical diagnostics.